beehive-lab/TornadoVM/README.md

 ### Citation

-If you are using **TornadoVM >= 0.2** (which includes the Dynamic Reconfiguration, the Initial FPGA support and CPU/GPU reductions), please use the following citation:
+If you are using **TornadoVM >= 0.2** (which includes the Dynamic Reconfiguration, the initial FPGA support and CPU/GPU reductions), please use the following citation:

 ```bibtex
 @inproceedings{Fumero:DARHH:VEE:2019,